 The new law also authorizes unarmed persons to go onto private property for the sole purpose of retrieving a hunting dog.

-In Pennsylvania, defiant trespass is a third-degree misdemeanor punishable by up to a year in jail and $2,500 in fines.
+In Pennsylvania, defiant trespass is punishable by up to a year in jail and $2,500 in fines.
 And if trespassing occurs while hunting, additional game-law violations – and additional penalties – also might apply.

 A recent legislative act has provided the Game Commission the authority to investigate trespassing complaints and enforce trespassing violations as a primary offense, even if game-law violations aren’t alleged and the agency will enforce trespassing aggressively.